cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 ```
 Note how we only use `static` in the declaration but not in definition.

-> :bulb: Until C++17 introduced `inline` for use with data, we had to have an out-of-class definition for **every** `static` class variable or constant.
+> :bulb: Until C++17 introduced `inline` for use with data, we **had** to have an out-of-class definition for **every** `static` class variable or constant.
 With its introduction we can define them directly during declaration as we just discussed before.
 In the remainder of this lecture we will talk about how things were **before** `inline` could be used in such a way, i.e., before C++17.

-This does not yet sound too confusing, does it?
-We have seen this pattern many times before with functions.
-So now we also have to use it with `static` class data, no big deal, right?

 Here is where it gets more confusing.
 If we declare a `const static` class data, we _could_ also provide its definition at the same time.
-And the confusing part is that we _still_ need an out-of-class definition in such a case.
-Here is how it would look like for a simple example of storing a number as a class `static` data member and printing a minimum of this number and, say 100:
+And the confusing part is that we **still need an out-of-class definition in such a case**.
+Here is how it would look for a simple example of storing a number as a class `static` data member and printing a minimum of this number and, say 100:
 ```cpp
 #include <algorithm>
 #include <iostream>